NHDNUG/nhdnug.github.io/_drafts/2014-09-18-CANCELLED.md

 ---
 date : 2014-09-18
 title : CANCELLED
-description : Because of the rain and flooding in the area, September's NHDNUG meeting has been cancelled. location : Lone Star College - Montgomery speaker : Joe  Reynolds bio :
+description : Because of the rain and flooding in location : Lone Star College - Montgomery speaker : Joe  Reynolds bio :